khalido/deeplearning.ai/deeplearning-ai-part-3-of-5.md

 #### Surpassing human-level performance

 - ml gets harder as we approach/surpass human level performance
-- when we've surpassed human level performance, are we overfitting, or is the bayes error lower than human error
+- when we've surpassed human level performance, are we overfitting, or is the bayes error lower than human error.
 - some applications have surpassed human level: online advertising, product recommendation, loan approval, logistics
     - all these examples are learning from structured data, not natural perception problems which humans are very good at
     - teams have access to heaps of data